Negotiation Idioms

 get the ball rolling

-- to start/begin an activity or action
+- to start an activity or action

-I want to get the ball rolling and begin the meeting at once.
+We should get the ball rolling and begin the meeting at once.

 get the message

-- to understand clearly what is meant by someone
+- to understand clearly what someone means

 get to first base